SN 2019odp: A Massive Oxygen-Rich Type Ib Supernova: Introduction

-In this paper we present and discuss \supernova{2019odp} and attempt to infer some clues on the progenitor based on observations from very early to very late times.
+In this paper, we present and discuss \supernova{2019odp} and attempt to infer some clues about the progenitor based on observations from very early to very late times.
 We reclassify \supernova{2019odp} as a \Ib{supernova} instead of a \IcBL{supernova}.
-From the light curve we deduce a fairly large ejecta mass and a compact progenitor.
-The nebular spectra allow us to put a strict limits on the oxygen mass.
+From the light curve, we deduce a large ejecta mass and a compact progenitor.
+The nebular spectra allow us to put strict limits on the oxygen mass.

 The paper is structured as follows.
-In \autoref{sec:discovery} we outline the initial discovery.
-In \autoref{sec:observations} we present the photometric and spectroscopic observations of the supernova, and we discuss the evolution of observables in \autoref{sec:evo}.
-In \autoref{sec:model} we apply (semi-)analytical models to estimate physical parameters, such as the ejecta mass, progenitor radius and the oxygen mass.
-Finally in \autoref{sec:summary} we discuss these properties in the context of different progenitor scenarios and summarize our findings.
-We use the following unless specified otherwise: the supernova phase is in observer-frame days relative to the $g$-band peak, all quantities are corrected for the estimated line-of-sight extinction, all magnitudes are given in the AB magnitude system, and errorbars denote 1-sigma uncertainties.
+In Sect. \ref{sec:discovery}, we outline the initial discovery.
+In Sect. \ref{sec:observations}, we present the photometric and spectroscopic observations of the supernova, and we discuss the evolution of observables in Sect. \ref{sec:evo}.
+In Sect. \ref{sec:model}, we apply semi-analytical models to estimate physical parameters, such as the ejecta mass, progenitor radius, and oxygen mass.
+Finally, in Sect. \ref{sec:summary} we discuss these properties in the context of different progenitor scenarios and summarise our findings.

+We use the following unless otherwise specified: the supernova phase is in observer-frame days relative to the $g$-band peak, all quantities have been corrected for the estimated line-of-sight Milky Way extinction (see Sect. \ref{sec:extinction}), all magnitudes are given in the AB magnitude system, and error bars denote 1$\sigma$ uncertainties.